Reducing Estate Tax with an Irrevocable Life Insurance Trust (ILIT)

 Taxation of Life Insurance

-While the death benefit of a life insurance policy is generally not subject to income tax for beneficiaries, it’s essential to recognize that this does not mean it’s entirely “tax-free.”
+While the death benefit of a life insurance policy is generally not subject to income tax for beneficiaries, it is imperative for policyowners and life insurance professionals to understand that this does not mean life insurance is entirely “tax-free,” a commonly-cited misnomer.
 The ownership of life insurance can trigger significant estate tax liabilities, which can be a rude awakening for families.

 With federal estate tax rates at 40% and Massachusetts estate tax rates reaching up to 16%, life insurance can create substantial estate tax issues.
-For wealthy individuals, a $1 million policy could result in a combined $560,000 tax burden at both federal and state levels.
-Although the federal estate tax exemption currently exceeds $13 million—making it less of a concern for many—Massachusetts’ exemption is only $2 million, making estate tax relevant even for middle-class families as this threshold is easily surpassed.
+For wealthy individuals, a $1 million policy could result in a combined $560,000 tax burden factoring both the federal and Massachusetts estate tax hits.
+Although the federal estate tax exemption is currently $15 million for 2026 thus, making it less of a concern for many – the Massachusetts estate tax exemption is only $2 million, making estate tax relevant even for middle-class families as this threshold is easily surpassed.

 ILIT as a Tax Shelter

-An ILIT serves as a protective measure against life insurance being included in your estate for tax purposes.
-Typically established as both the owner and beneficiary of a life insurance policy, the ILIT ensures that the policy is excluded from your estate.
-After your passing, the life insurance benefits can be utilized to achieve your estate planning goals—such as providing for your children or other beneficiaries—without incurring additional estate tax burdens.
+An Irrevocable Life Insurance Trust (ILIT) can serve as a protective measure against life insurance being included in your estate for tax purposes.
+Typically established as both the owner and beneficiary of a life insurance policy, the ILIT ensures that the policy is excluded from one’s estate.
+After death, the life insurance benefits can be utilized to achieve estate planning goals, such as providing for children or other beneficiaries, without incurring additional estate tax burdens.

 Establishing an ILIT

-• Transfer funds to the ILIT to purchase a life insurance policy.
+• Gift funds to the ILIT to purchase a life insurance policy.

 • Acquire a life insurance policy, naming the ILIT as both owner and beneficiary.